 Melbourne graduates are prominent in political, cultural, academic and business arenas throughout the world.
 High-profile employers from Australia and around the world actively recruit Melbourne graduates, who stand out for their problem-solving skills, capacity for independent critical thought and leadership potential.

 The University of Melbourne has been the top Australian university for teaching excellence, winning the large share of the Commonwealth Government’s Learning and Teaching Performance Fund in past years.

-Established shortly after the founding of Melbourne, the university is located just a few minutes from the centre of this global city – an exciting and vibrant centre of cultural, social, sporting and business life.
-It is just a short walk from Carlton’s stylish Lygon Street and not far from the bohemian Brunswick Street.
-Our main campus in Parkville is recognized as the hub of Australia’s premier knowledge precinct, and includes eight hospitals, many leading research institutes and a wide range of knowledge-based industries.
+Established shortly after the founding of Melbourne, the university is located just a few minutes from the centre of this global city—an exciting and vibrant centre of cultural, social, sporting and business life.
+It is just a short walk from Carlton’s stylish Lygon Street and not far from the Bohemian Brunswick Street.
+The main campus in Parkville is recognized as the hub of Australia’s premier knowledge precinct, and includes eight hospitals, many leading research institutes and a wide range of knowledge-based industries.

 Melbourne is a multicultural city, with its residents representing 140 nationalities and speaking 151 languages.
 Thirty per cent of Melbourne's population was born overseas, and Melbourne has the largest population of international students in the country.

 Melbourne is also Australia's sporting capital.
 In 2006, Melbourne hosted the Commonwealth Games.
 This important sporting event showcased Melbourne as an international sporting and tourism destination of world quality.
 Melbourne is also home to many international sporting events including: Australian Open tennis, Formula One Grand Prix, The Melbourne Cup (horseracing), Rip Curl Surfing Pro at Bells Beach and the Australian International Airshow.

 “I like the new culture, the weather and the Australian plants, trees, and animals!
 Everyone here is super friendly!“